FreeSlave/icontheme/README.md

 # icontheme

 D library for dealing with icon themes in freedesktop environments.
-See [Icon Theme Specification](http://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html).

 [![Build Status](https://travis-ci.org/MyLittleRobo/icontheme.svg?branch=master)](https://travis-ci.org/MyLittleRobo/icontheme) [![Coverage Status](https://coveralls.io/repos/MyLittleRobo/icontheme/badge.svg?branch=master&service=github)](https://coveralls.io/github/MyLittleRobo/icontheme?branch=master)

+The most of desktop environments on Linux and BSD flavors follows [Icon Theme Specification](http://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html) when searching for icons.
+The goal of **icontheme** library is to provide implementation of this specification in D programming language.
+Please feel free to propose enchancements or report any related bugs to *Issues* page.

+## Platform support

+The library is crossplatform for the most part, though there's little sense to use it on systems that don't follow freedesktop specifications.
+**icontheme** is developed and tested on FreeBSD and Debian GNU/Linux.

 ## Features